avivkiss/warp/README.md

 FTL-FTP

+### Todo
+make .todo file
+config, global var file,
+tests

 ### Introduction
 This readme aims to be both a source of documentation and a development plan for the *warp* project.
 Warp aims to provide fast file transfer over UDT.
-The project will be implemented in Python and at the moment using TCP.
+The project will be implemented in Python 2.7 and at the moment using TCP.

 Eventually TCP will be swapped out and replaced with something like [pyUDT](https://github.com/cjhanks/PyUDT).
 The original pyUDT has not been